Foundational Diplomatic Program (FDP)

 What is the Foundational Diplomatic Program (FDP)?

-The Foundational Diplomatic Program is an intensive program held over a period of one academic year.
-It is divided into two time periods, one of which represents the theoretical academic aspect of diplomacy, while the other focuses on practical training, providing candidates with real practical experience.
-The program attaches great importance to the application of acquired knowledge in the diplomatic context, ensuring that candidates receive comprehensive training that prepares them for a future in diplomacy.
+The Foundational Diplomatic Program is an intensive program held over a period of one academic year (nine calendar months) leading to the Postgraduate Diploma in Diplomacy.
+The program is the final stage of the entry-level diplomatic assessment (ELDA) and constitutes the probation period for candidates.
+The program is divided into three terms, one of which represents the theoretical academic aspect of diplomatic work, the other focuses on diplomatic skills and character while the third period focuses on foreign languages and practical training in different departments of the Ministry of Foreign Affairs, which gives candidates real practical experience in both the political and administrative sectors.
+The program attaches great importance to the application of acquired knowledge in the diplomatic context, while ensuring that candidates receive comprehensive training that is consistent with the requirements of diplomatic work.